 Keep an eye out for that Roonivoolin Trail gate.
 That's where the loop of the southern walk rejoins itself (see green line below).
 We opted to head straight past this and follow the path directly south to the lighthouse, leaving the coastal walk for the way back up.

-My favourite part of this walk was finding Doon Bay.
+Our favourite part of this walk was finding Doon Bay.
 Just before the route hooks right, inland around Ushet Lough...

 ...look out for these two 'bites' out of the natural rocky wall on the left.
 If you've a dog with you, leave them tied to the gate here.
 Climb over and head to the gap on the left...

 Standing on the ledge looking out, the curved inclines of Doon Bay make it feel like you're on the set of Lost or Jurassic Park.
-Out of all the photos I've ever taken, this is probably top of the 'you have to be there' list - the static image not doing the vast area justice at all.

 Carrying on south you'll soon see Fair Head on the mainland in the distance..